ollo69/ha-melcloud-custom/README.md

 1. Added control for Vertical and Horizontal Swing Modes

 ## Installation & configuration
-For the moment you can install this only manually.
-I will try to delivery installation via HACS in the future.
+You can install this component in two ways: via HACS or manually.

+### Option A: Installing via HACS
+If you have HACS, you must add this repository ("https://github.com/ollo69/mecloud_custom-ha") to your Custom Repository selecting the Configuration Tab in the HACS page.
+After this you can go in the Integration Tab and search the "MELCloud Custom" component to install it.

-### Manually installation (custom_component)
+### Option B: Manually installation (custom_component)
 1. Clone the git master branch.
 1. Unzip/copy the melcloud_custom direcotry within the `custom_components` directory of your homeassistant installation.
 The `custom_components` directory resides within your homeassistant configuration directory.